gsanchietti/contacts-calendar-downloader/README.md

-# Google Contacts Downloader
+# Contacts & Calendar Downloader

-A **multi-tenant** Flask-based HTTP service that allows multiple users to authentic3. **Enable required APIs**:
+A **multi-tenant** Flask-based HTTP service that allows multiple users to authenticate and download their contacts and calendar events from **Google** and **Microsoft** providers.
-   - Navigate to **APIs & Services → Library**.
-   - Search for "Google People API" and click **Enable**.
-   - Search for "Google Calendar API" and click **Enable**. and download their Google Contacts using the People API.
 Each user gets their own secure token storage, and the service can serve multiple clients simultaneously.

 ## Key Features

+✅ **Multi-Provider Support** - Google and Microsoft (Outlook/Office 365) authentication
 ✅ **Multi-Tenant Architecture** - Multiple users can authenticate independently
 ✅ **SQLite Database Storage** - Secure token and credentials storage in SQLite database
-✅ **Google Contacts Export** - Download contacts in CSV or JSON format
+✅ **Contacts Export** - Download contacts from Google People API or Microsoft Graph in CSV or JSON format
-✅ **Google Calendar Export** - Download calendar events in ICS format
+✅ **Calendar Export** - Download calendar events from Google Calendar or Microsoft Graph in ICS format
 ✅ **Bearer Token Authentication** - JWT-like access token system for API security
-✅ **Concurrent OAuth Flows** - Multiple users can authenticate simultaneously
+✅ **Concurrent OAuth Flows** - Multiple users can authenticate simultaneously with different providers
 ✅ **Auto Token Refresh** - Tokens are automatically refreshed when expired
 ✅ **RESTful API** - Simple HTTP endpoints for all operations
 ✅ **User-Friendly OAuth** - Browser-optimized OAuth flow with copy-paste token interface